 For more information about our regulations for this course, please see our Academic Regulations, Policies and Procedures.

-2018 Entry: Normally a first or second-class Honours degree in Archaeology or a related discipline.
-It is also expected that the applicant will have already taken an undergraduate level module in Human Bioarchaeology/Human Osteology or equivalent, have participated in a bioarchaeological/osteological field school, or have relevant professional experience.
+Normally a first or second-class Honours degree or professional experience in the area of study.
+Ideally applicants will have already taken an undergraduate level module in Human Bioarchaeology/Human Osteology or equivalent, have participated in a bioarchaeological/osteological field school, or have relevant professional experience.

 Please note the Postgraduate Diploma and Postgraduate Certificate exit qualifications have a different title to reflect the research element: PgDip Human Bioarchaeological Research and PgCert Human Bioarchaeological Research.

 IELTS 6.0 overall with a minimum of 5.5 in writing or equivalent